TwitchPlaysBF2/Localization_Files_BF2/README.md

-Localization Files for BF2 by TwitchPlaysBF2
+# Localization Files for BF2 by TwitchPlaysBF2

+as seen on Twitch.tv/TwitchPlaysBF2